-Whether you’ve been exercising all your life, or you’re just about to start on a new workout routine (good on you!), there’s bound to be a risk of sustaining sports-related injuries – ankle sprain, muscle strains, runner’s knee, fractures and more.
+Whether you’re a fitness guru or you’re just starting on a new workout routine (good on you!), there’s bound to be a risk of sports injuries.
+These include muscle strains, runner’s knee, ankle sprain, fractures and more.
 Not keen on going under the knife or visiting an orthopaedic surgeon?
-One solution is to see a sports medicine specialist for injury prevention methods and post-injury recovery.
-We chat to Irish-born Dr Cormac O’Muircheartaigh, Director of The Sports Medicine Lab, who has rubbed shoulders with Olympic stars like Usain Bolt and Joseph Schooling.
+Consider seeing a sports medicine specialist for injury prevention and post-injury recovery.
+We chat to Irish-born Dr Cormac O’Muircheartaigh, Director of The Sports Medicine Lab.
+One cool fact: he has rubbed shoulders with Olympic stars like Usain Bolt and Joseph Schooling!

 What brought you to Singapore?